 This study aims to investigate which Turbidimetric test has better performance.
 This performing test is going to be conducted during the study in order to demonstrate whether it can be an alternative to Nefelometric test which is currently the gold standard for the diagnosis of rheumatic disorder.
+Because of this reason, AUC of Nefelometric test is equal to 1.
 The Turbidimetric tests' performances are examined using ROC and information theory.
-With regard to ASO values, it is concluded that I. Turbidimetric test is more likely to show the similarity to Nefelometric test in comparison with II.
+With regard to AUC values, it is concluded that I. Turbidimetric test is more likely to show the similarity to Nefelometric test in comparison with II.
 Turbidimetric test.
-Using I. Turbidimetric test has financial benefits to clinicians, since it is less expensive in contrast with Nefelometric test.
+Using I. Turbidimetric test has financial benefits to clinicians, since it is less expensive in contrast with Nefelometric test the medicine literature for Nefelometric test can be replaced with a "new" 0-173 Ul/ml reference interval.
+The use of this new reference interval provides more accuracy and leads to less error in the diagnosis of ASO values.
+As a conclusion of the study, it is recommended to the clinicians to implement I. Turbidimetric test with a new reference interval for the diagnosis of rheumatic disorder.

 As a result of Information Theory analysis, the threshold value of 173 is the largest percent correct value which maximizes mutual information.
-Based on this largest percent correct threshold value, it can be deduced that 0-200 UI/mI reference interval which is mentioned in the medicine literature for Nefelometric test can be replaced with a "new" 0-173 UI/mI
+Based on this largest percent correct threshold value, it can be deduced that 0-200 UI/ml reference interval which is mentioned in

-- reference interval.
-The use of this new reference interval provides more accuracy and leads to less error in the diagnosis of ASO values.
-As a conclusion of the study, it is recommended to the clinicians to implement I. Turbidimetric test with a new reference interval for the diagnosis of rheumatic disorder. - It is aimed that this study will hopefully give various points of view to the researchers who want to make research on this subject by explaining how the tests used for the diagnosis of various diseases are evaluated with this way.
+It is aimed that this study will hopefully give various points of view to the researchers who want to make research on this subject by explaining how the tests used for the diagnosis of various diseases are evaluated with this way.